 Such behaviors can lead to more gambling, despite financial loss and the trust of friends and loved ones.
 Often those with a gambling problem spend a large portion of their income on problem gambling.

 Problem gambling is often accompanied by substance use.
 People who gamble can often experience intense excitement, power and hopeful anticipation as a result of gambling.
 For some, a dependency on the “action” of gambling occurs in a similar way to dependency on the effects of alcohol or other drugs.

 Fenway’s acupuncture services can assist patients seeking addiction & behavioral health services.
 Stimulation of specific acupuncture points can activate the central nervous system, which, in turn, releases chemicals into the muscles, spinal cord, and brain.

 These chemicals can help to alter the experience of pain and influence the body’s self-regulating systems.
 These biochemical changes may stimulate the body’s natural healing abilities and promote physical and emotional well-being.
 As such, acupuncture has been shown to be effective in treating cravings, mood disorders, anxiety, insomnia and depression.

 Your health is important.
 Being open with your health care provider about your life is important for staying healthy.
-This includes letting your provider know if you are lesbian, gay, bisexual, transgender, queer (LGBTQ), or have questions about your sexual orientation or gender identity.
-If you talk to your provider about being LGBTQ, your provider can:
+This includes letting your provider know if you are lesbian, gay, bisexual, transgender, queer, intersex, asexual, and more (LGBTQIA+), or have questions about your sexual orientation or gender identity.
+If you talk to your provider about being LGBTQIA+, your provider can: